 The least shrew is from the eastern United States and southeastern Mexico.

-Their color varies from gray to brown with a lighter color on the underbody.
-They measure from 7 to 9 cm and weigh from 4 to 7g.
+Their color varies from gray to brown, with a lighter color on the underbody.
+They measure from 7 to 9 cm and weigh 4 to 7g.

-The least shrew eats carcasses, seeds, fruits, and insects, and live in grasslands with forest edges.
+The least shrew eats carcasses, seeds, fruits, and insects and lives in grasslands with forest edges.
 Their lifespan is one year in the wild and 2.6 years in captivity.

 North American Porcupine

-They can be easily recognized by quills, that are solid at the tip and base and present around all its body, except for the stomach.
+They can be easily recognized by solid quills at the tip and base and present around the body, except for the stomach.
 The quills are used as a defense mechanism.